malmarz/website/content/en/courses/350/final-project/_index.md

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
 weight: 100

-draft: true
+draft: false
 ---

 {{% callout note %}}
-Demonstrations are due on day before last of our class, Jan 8th during class time
+Demonstrations are due on day before last of our class, Monday, Dec 25th during class time
 {{% /callout %}}

+# Your Options
+Since this is a project course, you are expected to work on a project.
+You have two options to choose from:
+1. You can choose your own project.
+2. You can choose to work on the e-commerce project described below.

+## Option 1: Choose Your Own Project

+You can choose your own project if you think this will drive you to learn more.
+I will require that you submit a proposal describing your project and include the complete requirements.
+Your proposal should be shown to me after class or during office hours.
+You **must get my approval before you can take this options**.

+Teams have until Nov 9th to get my approval.
+Otherwise, they will be forced to take the e-commerce project.

-## Project Description
+## Option 2: E-Commerce Project

 You sit down with a representative of an online retailing business that are looking to build a new e-commerce platform for their business.
 In the interview, he gives the following description of what they want in the new platform: